Gerald-Development/Barista-Gerald/README.md

 ## Contributions
 Do you want to contribute to the bot yourself?
 Great news: you can!
 Just join our Discord and coordinate with us.

-We are currently not maintaining our GitHub issues due to the fact that we are a small team and mostly write all the code ourselves.
-If you want to contribute you can either look for some rare issues on the issue tab or join our discord server where we plan and delegate tasks.
+We prefer to plan our development work ahead of implementing them so if you want to contribute to the Gerald code base we would be delighted to see you on our discord server.
+Alternatively you can take a look at the issues tab where we try to plan and document upcoming features and bugfixes.